bioinformatics-ca/IDE_2021/molecular-typing-lab.md

   geom_tiplab(size = 2.0)

 ```

-Now our tree is much aesthetically pleasing, but more crucially, easier to read.
+Now our tree is much more aesthetically pleasing, but more crucially, easier to
+read.

 Is this tree _useful_, though?
 Can we learn much about the population structure
 from it?
+How does our chosen typing method affect the tree?

+#### Exercise 1 Bonus Work

+Try manipulating some of the parameters to `ggtree()` or `geom_tiplab()` to
+produce different visual results.
+You can view the documentation for these or
+any other functions either by clicking on it and pressing `F1` on your keyboard,
+or by typing it into the console with a leading `?`, e.g. `?ggtree`.
+In the docs
+for `ggtree()`, there are some alternative tree layouts you can try.

+If you have previous experience with `ggplot2`, many of the same concepts apply,
+including the `aes()` function.

 #### Load raw cgMLST Data